chetanmeh/meta64/docs/user-guide.md

 ## End User and Admin Info

 This document will currently just contain information about how to use the app from a high-level perspective.
+I haven't really written much yet as you can see.

 ## How to put an image on the page upper right corner